‘If we don’t sit here where have we to go?’

 ‘Well, there’s our walk every day.
 And we are allowed out twice if it is fine, and our boating in summer, and our little visits to the church and to the convents.’

-Winnie and Kitty Curtin, the two daughters of the wealthy grocer, are being firmly driven towards the Sisters of Mercy by their determined mother.
-Winnie is in love with Father Burke, and Kitty is uselessly in love with Dr Thornton, but their mother is determined that the convent will have them both.
-Kitty’s furious resistance to becoming a nun is thwarted by a most unattractive suitor, and Winnie’s glad embrace of the veil is driven by her secret passion.
-But the convent does not control the girls completely, and they take charge of their futures.
+in Vocations, Winnie and Kitty Curtin, the two daughters of the wealthy grocer, are being firmly driven towards the Sisters of Mercy by their determined mother.
+Kitty’s furious resistance to becoming a nun is thwarted by a most unattractive suitor, and Winnie’s glad embrace of the veil is driven by her secret passion for Father Burke.

 Gerald O’Donovan was ordained in 1895, and was a friend of Lady Gregory, W B Yeats and George Moore, and a supporter of the Gaelic League.
 He left the priesthood in 1908 to work in London’s East End, and married in 1910.
 He had a secret twenty-year affair with the novelist Rose Macaulay (whom we also publish): Vocations was written at the beginning of this relationship.